premkumar2017/Intro-Devops/python.md

 ---

 ## **2. Modules**
-A module is a Python file containing reusable code (functions, variables, classes).
+A module is a file containing Python definitions and statements (e.g., functions, classes, or variables) that can be imported and used in other Python scripts

 ### **Creating a Module**
 Save as `mymodule.py`: